shervinemami/practice_speechrec_mappings/README.rst

         -symbols              Include some symbols in the mix.
 Default is just alphabet letters, not symbols.
         <combo-length>        How many characters you will try to say at the same time.
 Default is 3.
         <capitals-percentage> Percentage of characters that will be a capital letter.
 Default is 0.
+        <random-seed>         Allows following a determinstic sequence of random values.
+Default is None (ie: system timer).

 eg: